andyv09/iot-system/readme.md

 # In Project folder
 brew install --cask docker
 docker-compose up
+#InfluxDB is running on localhost:8086/ username=admin password=passwordpasswordpassword
-#Dashboard is running on localhost:8086/
+#Dashboard is running on localhost:3000
 ```

 ### CREDITS